erencanakyuz/EmailPush/Phase2.md

 Rate limiting is automatically applied to all endpoints based on the configuration in appsettings.json.

 ### Logging
-Serilog automatically logs all requests, responses, and application events to both console and file targets.
+Serilog automatically logs all requests, responses, and application events to:
+- Console (development)
+- Daily rolling log files
+- Graylog server (when available)

+For detailed instructions on installing and configuring Graylog, see [GraylogSetup.md](file:///mnt/c/Users/Quicito/EmailNewPush/GraylogSetup.md).

 ## Future Improvements